Resources

 Premature Ovarian Failure is a condition in which a woman enters menopause before age 40.

-Sperm Cryopreservation is the freezing and storage of sperm (ejaculated, epididymal or testicular) for possible future use in an IVF or ICSI cycle.
+Sperm Cryopreservation is the freezing and storage of sperms (ejaculated, epididymal or testicular) for possible future use in an IVF or ICSI cycle.

 Semen Analysis is a standard test that analyzes a man’s sperm.
 It often involves checking the sperm count, morphology and motility.